 Sound is a form of energy, and hearing is one of our most important senses.
 The sounds we hear vary in intensity from quiet to loud.
 Sounds can also have a high or low pitch.

-Sound energy makes objects vibrate; for example, vocal cords in the throat when we speak and guitar strings.
+Sound energy makes objects vibrate; for example, vocal chords in the throat when we speak and guitar strings.
 Different musical instruments are designed to make different sound waves.
-Musicians use tuning forks to find a note by tapping it lightly.
-The two prongs then vibrate to make a note.
+Musicians use tuning forks to find a note by tapping the fork lightly so that it makes a pure sound, the two prongs vibrating to make a note.
 Here is a picture of a tuning fork:

 Microphones contain a thin membrane called the diaphragm, which vibrates when it picks up sound waves.
 This causes other parts of the microphone to vibrate; these vibrations are converted into an electrical current, which is eventually transferred as an audio signal.
 An oscilloscope (see diagram) picks up sound waves and puts them in a graph.
 The frequency of a wave is the number of complete waves that pass through a fixed point in a second.
 Frequency is measured in hertz (Hz).
 Listening to a 20Hz sound means 20 sound waves reach your ear every second.
 The pitch of a sound depends on the frequency, so high-pitched sounds have a high frequency and low-pitched sounds have a low frequency.